association-rosia/segmenting-subsurface/README.md

 <img src='assets/banner.png'>

-The competition challenges participants to utilize Meta's Segment Anything Model (SAM) for new use cases beyond traditional segmentation tasks in 3D seismic data analysis.
-The primary objective is to develop solutions capable of identifying and mapping all layers within seismic data simultaneously.
-By doing so, participants aim to accelerate the interpretation process, enabling quicker analysis of large datasets and fostering a deeper understanding of Earth's structure and geological features.
-The provided dataset consists of approximately 9,000 pre-interpreted seismic volumes, each accompanied by segment masks for model training.
-These volumes represent diverse geological settings and present typical challenges of seismic data interpretation, including complex geology and data processing workflows.
-The holdout data for evaluation mirrors the complexity of the training data, ensuring robust solutions capable of handling diverse geologic features across different seismic volumes.
+This project is part of a competition aiming to expand the capabilities of Meta's Segment Anything Model (SAM) to perform multi-layer segmentation in 3D seismic data.
+The challenge involves creating machine learning models that can identify and map multiple geological layers simultaneously, thereby streamlining the interpretation process of seismic datasets.
+With a large training set of around 9,000 labeled seismic volumes representing a wide range of geological conditions, the goal is to develop generalizable and efficient algorithms that can cope with the inherent complexities of seismic data.
+The models will be evaluated against a complex holdout dataset to ensure robust performance across diverse geological features.
+This repository documents the development and implementation of our solution to this advanced pattern recognition and data analysis challenge.

 This project was made possible by our compute partners [2CRSI](https://2crsi.com/) and [NVIDIA](https://www.nvidia.com/).